byronka/minum/README.md

 Benefits of this software is the intention of simplicity and documentation.
-It should be easier to modify and maintain than most frameworks.
-I am not saying it's _simple_, I'm saying that I value simplicity and have put my efforts towards that as a goal.
+It should be easier to modify and maintain than most frameworks. _Please note_: I am not saying it's **simple**, I'm saying that I _value simplicity_ and have put my efforts towards that as a goal.

-Study the files ListPhotos.java and TheRegister.java as a crash course on adding new functionality.

 Features:
 --------